The 8 Best Exercises for Lower Abs

-A major perk of these effective lower-abs exercises: Focusing on the activation of your core is one of the keys to success with these abs toners (and any abdominal exercise).
+Pro tip for getting the most out of these lower-abs exercises: Focusing on the activation of your core is the key to success with these moves (and any abs exercise).
 In fact, one study from Hull University found that people who mentally focused on their muscles and how they were moving experienced greater muscle activity, which can result in greater strength gains over time.
-So don't just "go through the motions."
 We've included "mind your muscle" tips with every exercise to help you maximize your results.

-How it works: Do the prescribed number of sets and reps for each lower abs exercise consecutively, taking a short 45- to 60-second rest between sets.
+How it works: Do the prescribed number of sets and reps for each lower abs exercise consecutively, taking a 45- to 60-second rest between sets.
 Perform the full lower-abs workout on 3 or 4 nonconsecutive days each week.
-Another option is to pick a few of your favorite moves and do them after a cardio session or add them into your regular strength-training routine.
+(Or pick a few of your favorite moves and add them into your regular routine.)

 90-Degree Static Press